 The allocation of demurrage charges hinges on clearly defined responsibilities of both shippers and consignees within logistics contracts.
 Shippers are primarily accountable for timely cargo readiness and documentation, while consignees bear liability for prompt cargo receipt and unloading.
 The intersection of these duties often determines shared risks and potential disputes regarding demurrage fee assessments.

-- Timely cargo readiness and notification to carriers
+- Timely cargo readiness and notification to carriers.

-- Accurate and complete shipping documentation provision
+- Accurate and complete shipping documentation provision.

-- Coordination with terminals to minimize container detention
+- Coordination with terminals to minimize container detention.

-- Adherence to contractual loading and unloading timeframes
+- Adherence to contractual loading and unloading timeframes.

-While consignees bear significant responsibility for minimizing demurrage costs through timely cargo handling, the division of duties between shippers and consignees often determines the practical allocation of risks in logistics contracts.
 Shared responsibilities necessitate clear contractual definitions to prevent disputes related to demurrage charges.
 Effective risk allocation aligns operational capabilities with accountability, ensuring both parties understand their obligations.
+Key aspects of shared responsibilities and risk allocation include:

 - Defining timeframes for cargo readiness and delivery to prevent unnecessary detention.